FROM FEAR TO TRUST

 We are astounded that Your Word meets us in our everyday places.
-Thank You for leading us in Your Scriptures this week,
+Thank You for leading us through Your Scriptures this week.

-Even as the earth around us seems to be quaking more every day, we have felt our own hearts shaking in fear.
+Even as the earth around us seems to be quaking more every day, we have felt our hearts shaking in fear.
 A diagnosis shatters our calm.
-A burden seems to break open upon our shoulders.
+A burden seems to break open on our shoulders.
 A new pain etches a crevice into our lives.
-Oh, but thank You Lord, for the assurance that You speak over us now.
-You hold the pillars of this earth, and You will hold the foundations of our lives as well.
+Oh, but thank You, Lord, for the assurance that You speak over us now!
+You hold the pillars of this earth and You will hold the foundations of our lives as well.
 Will You wrap your arms around our shaking hearts?
 Help us to rest in Your mighty strength this day.

 Thank You for the true hope that You bring to us:

-Oh, Lord we confess that this world has covered us with so much shame.
-There are days when hope feels like a fairy tale.
-And yet, we thank You for Your Holy Spirit that speaks Your truth into the deep cries that we utter: You have poured Your love right here.
+Oh Lord, we confess that this world has covered us with so much shame.
+There are days when hope feels like a fairy tale — and yet, we thank You for Your Holy Spirit that speaks Your truth into the deep cries that we utter.
+You have poured out Your love right here.
 We lift our broken places to You, and we lift our broken prayers to You.
 Wash over the dark places with Your holy light and love.
 Stir up the hope that comes from Your Spirit.
-We praise You our glorious Lord.
+We praise You, our glorious Lord!